Private Practice

 Heightened Emotional Distress: Clients might feel more worried, ashamed, guilty, or even hopeless if they think their important concerns weren't truly heard or dealt with properly.
 This can make their existing emotional problems worse.

-Unexplored topics: Key insights or hidden problems that come up in those last-minute confessions might not get explored.
+Unexplored Topics: Key insights or hidden problems that come up in those last-minute confessions might not get explored.
 These could be things that are actually stopping the client from getting better in therapy.

 Damaged Trust: If clients feel like their therapist didn't respond well or follow up on what they shared, it can really hurt the trust they have.
 This can make them less likely to open up in the future.